How to become a hgv driver

 - a driving theory test

 - a test of your practical driving ability

 - a practical demonstration test

-You may be able to apply for a place on a Skills Bootcamp in HGV driving.
+You might be able to apply for a place on a Skills Bootcamp in HGV driving.

 Skills Bootcamps are free, flexible courses that last up to 16 weeks.

-Companies often need more LGV drivers at peak times.
-Demand for jobs can affect salaries.
+Companies often need more HGV drivers at peak times.
+This demand for jobs can affect salaries.

-Look for seasonal opportunities on retail and delivery company websites and with specialist driver recruitment agencies.
+You could look for seasonal opportunities on retail and delivery company websites or with driver recruitment agencies.

 - how to become a qualified HGV driver

 - driver training and the licences you need from Logistics UK and the Road Haulage Association